Xiamen Xiang'an International Airport

-Xiamen Xiang'an International Airport (IATA: XMN, ICAO: ZSAM) is an airport being built to serve the city of Xiamen in Fujian Province, China.
+Xiamen Xiang'an International Airport (IATA: XMN, ICAO: ZSAM) is an under-construction international airport being built to serve the city of Xiamen in East China’s Fujian province.
 Once completed (estimated in 2025), it will replace the existing Xiamen Gaoqi International Airport as the city's main airport.
-The airport is located on the Dadeng Island in Xiang'an District, facing Nan'an, Quanzhou to the north.
+The airport is located on the Dadeng Island in Xiang'an, facing Nan'an, Quanzhou to the north.
 It is 15 km from Kinmen in the Republic of China, 25 km from central Xiamen, 44 km from downtown Quanzhou, and 72 km from Zhangzhou.

 Facilities

 The airport will have three runways, which are 3,800 meters long, respectively (class 4F).
 It will have a 660000 m2 terminal building designed in the Dacuo (大厝) architectural style native to the Minnan region.
 It is projected to serve 62 million passengers and 1 million tons of cargo annually by 2030, and it will be expanded to serve 85 million passengers and 2 million tons of cargo annually by 2040.